MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-server-update-services/deploy/express-update-delivery-isv-support.md

 ![Workflow 1](../../media/express-update-delivery-isv-support/image1.png)

 ![Workflow 2](../../media/express-update-delivery-isv-support/image2.png)

 ### How Express download works

 - For OS updates that support Express, there are two versions of the file payload stored on the service:

-  - **Full-file version** -- essentially replacing the local versions of the update binaries
+  - **Full-file version** -- essentially replacing the local versions of the update binaries.

   - **Express version** -- containing the deltas needed to patch the existing binaries on the device.